sharetribe/flex-docs/src/docs/references/page-schema/index.md

           "sectionName": {
             "type": "string",
             "title": "Section name",
-            "description": "Section name is not shown on the page.
-It just helps you remember what the section is about."
+            "description": "The section name is only shown in Console.
+It helps you remember what the section is about."
           },
           "sectionId": {
+            "_errors": {
+              "pattern": "You've added characters that are not allowed."
+            },
-            "description": "An anchor link allows you to link directly to this section, like this: www.yourdomain.com/p/page_id#anchor-link-id.
-Use only lowercase characters, numbers, dashes (-) and underscores (_), and no spaces.", "type": "string",
+            "description": "Use an anchor link ID to link directly to a section.
+Example: www.example.com/p/page_id#anchor-link-id.
+Use lowercase characters, numbers, dashes (-) or underscores (_), and no spaces.", "type": "string",
             "title": "Anchor link ID",
             "pattern": "(^$)|^[a-z][a-z0-9_\\-]*$"
           },
           "sectionType": {
-            "description": "Determines the layout of the section content.
+            "description": "Determines the section layout.
 [Learn more about section templates.](https://www.sharetribe.com/help/en/articles/8387253-what-are-section-templates)", "type": "string",
             "title": "Section template",
             "oneOf": [
               {
+                "const": "hero",
+                "title": "Hero",
+                "description": "No content blocks.
+Consists of a title, description, and button."
+              },
+              {
                 "const": "article",
                 "title": "Article",
-                "description": "Content Blocks on top of each other in a narrow layout optimized for reading."
+                "description": "Content blocks stacked vertically, optimized for reading."
               },
               {
                 "const": "carousel",
                 "title": "Carousel",
-                "description": "Content Blocks side by side, 1-4 blocks visible at a time, the rest revealed by swiping or scrolling."
+                "description": "Content blocks placed horizontally.
+1-4 blocks are visible at a time and the rest can be revealed by swiping or scrolling."
               },
               {
                 "const": "columns",
                 "title": "Columns",
-                "description": "Content Blocks in a grid of 1, 2, 3, or 4 columns."
+                "description": "Content blocks in a grid of 1, 2, 3, or 4 columns."
               },
               {
                 "const": "features",
                 "title": "Features",
-                "description": "Content Blocks on top of each other, text, and media side by side in an alternating order."
+                "description": "Content blocks stacked vertically, with text and media side by side in an alternating order."
               }
             ]
           },
           "title": {
             "type": "object",
             "properties": {
+              "content": {
-              "content": { "title": "Section title", "type": "string" }, "fieldType": {
+                "title": "Section title",
+                "type": "string"
+              },
+              "fieldType": {
                 "title": "Section title size",
                 "type": "string",